What is Colyte?

 Colyte is a bowel cleansing product used to cleanse the bowel prior to colonoscopy.
 The “jug” is mixed with one gallon of water (4 liters).
 This solution is not absorbed and cleanses your bowel by causing watery diarrhea.

-5-7 days prior to your Colonoscopy
+5-7 Days Prior to Your Colonoscopy

-1. Stop taking any medicine containing iron or any iron supplements
+1. Stop taking any medicine containing iron or any iron supplements.

 3. Please stop any additional aspirin or NSAIDS (Aleve, Motrin, Advil, etc) 5 days prior to your colonoscopy if possible.
 You may continue to take a daily aspirin if needed for a medical condition.
-Also stop fish oil, vitamin E and any other oily vitamin for 7 days prior.

 The Day Before Your Colonoscopy